 Ah, the mighty casserole.
-Doesn’t it just bring back cozy memories of childhood?
+The idea of it just brings back cozy memories of childhood.
 Made well, a casserole is proof that you are loved.

-But it's also a surefire way to feed a crowd and, more importantly, the leftovers taste even better once the flavors really marry together.
+Cozy and versatile, a casserole is also a surefire way to feed a crowd and, more importantly, the leftovers taste even better once the flavors really marry together.
 When there's time, it’s worth making double recipes so that extra batch of casserole can be frozen.
-Then, it's easy to simply reheat it on those days when the last thing anyone wants to do is come home and cook dinner.
+Then, it's easy to simply reheat it on those days when the last thing anyone wants to do is cook a big dinner.

-Show everyone how much they're loved (and make an extra, cause self-love is important too!).
-There’s a casserole here for every taste — whether it's meaty, vegetarian or even sweet.
+Show everyone just how much they're loved (and make an extra, cause self-love is important too!).
+There’s a casserole here for every taste — whether it's meaty, vegetarian or even something sweet.

 Here are 21 casserole recipes to try for breakfast, lunch and dinner.

 The classic combination of Italian sausage with peppers and onions isn't just for lunch and dinner.
 Turn this savory duo into an easy breakfast casserole that the whole family will love.

 "Think of this luscious dish as a cross between French toast and bread pudding," cookbook author Grace Parisi told TODAY Food.
 "It has all the yummy flavors of jam–filled French toast with the throw–it–all–together simplicity of bread pudding.
 It's especially fantastic for entertaining house guests because it's quickly prepared at night and then baked the following morning."